Samitti/Twitter-Redesign-Capstone/README.md

 - Open a terminal or command prompt interface on your machine
 - Clone the project unto your local machine: `git clone https://github.com/Samitti/Twitter-Redesign-Capstone.git`
-- From your terminal enter the project directory using `cd private-events`
+- From your terminal enter the project directory using `cd Twitter-Redesign-Capstone`

 # Instructions

+- Run ` bundle install ` to install all the gems required for the app
 - Run ` rails db:migrate ` to have the database tables created and setup on your locoal machine.
-- Run `rails db:seed` to create some users an an event for you to test out the app
+- Run `rails db:seed` to create some users and tweets for you to test out the app
 - Run ` rails server ` or ` rails s ` on your terminal to start the integrated ruby server.
 - Open your web browser and go to ` localhost:3000 `, to see that the rails sever is up and running.
 - Enjoy the app.